 Because these are XML fields, you need to identify the ‘code type’.
 This might vary from ARM to ARM, but the standard code types are as follows:

 ‘CONCAT’ – if it is a CONCAT code

 Where to go to for help

 Well, us of course.
-Firstly, if you are unsure about any of the reporting standards, or just need a refresher, we would heartily recommend our core training course delivered by yours truly which will help ensure you are interpreting the MiFIR transaction reporting details correctly (we also cover EMIR and SFTR too).
+Firstly, if you are unsure about any of the reporting standards, or just need a refresher, we would heartily recommend our core training course which will help ensure you are interpreting the MiFIR transaction reporting details correctly (we also cover EMIR and SFTR too).

 Our ReportShield™ Accuracy Testing identifies all transaction reporting errors including those related to personal identifiers, providing a regular health check of all your reported data.